YektaDev/AnyNum/README.md

 </p>

 ## Dependency
-#### Note: AnyNum is now stable and ready to use, but is still in the proccess of being published.
+#### Note: AnyNum is now stable and ready; however, I wasn't able to properly configure the gradle file in order to make the library accessible via JitPack.
+Any contribution would be highly appreciated.
 ### Step 1
 Add the **JitPack** repository in your root `build.gradle` at the end of repositories (if it doesn't exist):
 ``` groovy